-- 1 nearly identical and average ^oBrix readings only 1.5% higher for fruit from healthy trees - 2 compared with fruit from trees infected with PPV.
-Pressure readings for infected fruit were - 3 significantly lower (P=0.023) than for healthy fruit.
-Fruit Chroma values for 'Garnet Beauty' - 4 differed from the other two cultivars with respect to infection status (infection x cultivar - 5 interaction) and had to be analyzed separately.
-While there was no significant difference - 6 (P=0.385) in Chroma values for infected versus healthy 'Garnet Beauty' fruit (Table 2), infection - of 'Catherina' and 'Baby Gold' trees in the screenhouse resulted in significantly higher - 8 (P=0.003) Chroma values compared to healthy trees.
-For cultivars and years combined, there - 9 were no significant differences in 'L' (P=0.116) or Hue (P=0.177) readings between fruit from - 10 PPV-infected versus healthy trees (Table 2).
+Similar to the field results, fruit produced by PPV-infected trees grown in the screenhouse did not differ from fruit of non-infected trees with respect to pH (P = 0.835) or oBrix values (P = 0.485) (Table 1).
+For all three cultivars over both years, average pH values were nearly identical and average oBrix readings only 1.5% higher for fruit from healthy trees compared with fruit from trees infected with PPV.
+Pressure readings for infected fruit were significantly lower (P = 0.023) than for healthy fruit.
+Fruit Chroma values for 'Garnet Beauty' differed from the other two cultivars with respect to infection status (infection × cultivar interaction) and had to be analysed separately.
+While there was no significant difference (P = 0.385) in Chroma values for infected versus healthy 'Garnet Beauty' fruit (Table 2), infection of 'Catherina' and 'Baby Gold' trees in the screenhouse resulted in significantly higher (P = 0.003) Chroma values compared with healthy trees.
+For cultivars and years combined, there were no significant differences in 'L' (P = 0.116) or Hue (P = 0.177) readings between fruit from PPV-infected versus healthy trees (Table 2).